Do you want to live off the land without any outside employment?

 It may not “get you rich quick,” but it will certainly lead you down the path to feeling content, fulfilled, and supported when done correctly.

-Here are 31 ways to live off the land.
+Here are the top ways to live off the land.

 1. Find the right parcel of land